asfadmin/Discovery-MkDocs-Test/markdown-docs/asf_search/BestPractices.en.md

 unaliased_results = asf.search(opts=opts)
 ```

-**Please note, this will result in slower average search times.** If there are any results missing from new datasets please report it as an [issue in github](https://github.com/asfadmin/Discovery-asf_search/issues) with the concept id of the missing collection and the name.
+**Please note, this will result in slower average search times.** If there are any results missing from new datasets please report it as an [issue in github](https://github.com/asfadmin/Discovery-asf_search/issues) with the concept id and name of the collection missing from the dataset.

 ## Download